matrix-org/synapse/docs/modules/account_data_callbacks.md

 # Account data callbacks

-Account data callbacks allow module developers to react to change with the account data of local users.
+Account data callbacks allow module developers to react to changes of the account data of local users.
 Account data callbacks can be registered using the module API's `register_account_data_callbacks` method.

 ## Callbacks

-The available presence router callbacks are:
+The available account data callbacks are:

 ### `on_account_data_change`